mnylc/mnylc.github.io/_posts/jobs/2017-03-27-LIBRARIAN-I-SEARCH-REOPENED-WHITE-PLAINS-PUBLIC-LIBRARY.markdown

 layout: post
 title:  " Librarian I SEARCH REOPENED - White Plains Public Library"
 date:   2017-03-27
 excerpt: "The White Plains Public Library has a great story to tell.
 Come and help us share it!
 We have an opening for a Librarian I to help develop our marketing and communications and provide public services to adults.

-Applicants must be available to work evening as well as weekend hours.
+Applicants must be available to work evening as well as weekend hours...."

-The White Plains Public Library serves the community through one, 90,000-square-foot facility, located in downtown White Plains.
-The Library has undergone a renovation and rebirth in the last decade, beginning with the creation of the Trove, a library for children.
-In 2013 it opened the Edge, an innovative library for teens that includes a digital media lab.
-The Hub for adults, with a Learning Commons as well as a café and bookstore, will open in fall, 2017.
-With a staff of 42 FTE, in 2016 the Library attracted nearly 30,000 people to its programs and circulated over 700,000 items.

-The City of White Plains is located 25 miles north of New York City in Westchester County.
-Home to 55,000 residents, the City’s population expands to 200,000 every workday as people travel to the City for work or school.
-The modern downtown has enjoyed a revitalization with expanded shopping and dining options.
-With a Metro North commuter railroad station and a bus transit center, people from all over Westchester County make White Plains a destination for work, leisure and study.

-The City of White Plains is an Equal Opportunity Employer

-"
 tag: job
 ---